allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 ## The Nightmare Non-Root Configuration Effort

 This was *really* painful, particularly since I don't have deep mastery of core Linux systems like `systemd` and `cgroups`.
-If you don't want to read about my ordeal, just read the
+If you don't want to read about my ordeal, skip to [what worked](#what-worked).
+If you want to vicariously share my suffering, let me take you on a journey ...

-### Update the Podman configuration for WSL2 quality of life gains
+*NOTE:* Regardless of your reading choice __DO NOT__ run Podman without first reading this section and making sure you've got the right configuration.

+### Root versus Non-Root (reminder: just READ this, dont' actually do the steps)
+One of Podman's selling points is the ability to run containers without requiring root permissions.
+This arguably results in a safer security posture, and I felt it was worth using the tool as Non-Root given that I could just use Docker if I wanted a tool with root privileges.

-A January 30, 2020 [article](https://www.redhat.com/sysadmin/podman-windows-wsl2) by RedHat software engineer Brent Baude provides some configuration suggestions for WSL2-based podman installations.
+My journey started with a January 30, 2020 [article](https://www.redhat.com/sysadmin/podman-windows-wsl2) by RedHat software engineer Brent Baude provides some configuration suggestions for WSL2-based podman installations.
 I began to implement his changes but immediately encountered problems.

 Baude suggests creating (and then editing) a Podman configuration file for a rootless user, `$HOME/.config/containers/libpod.conf`, by executing this command:
 ```bash
 podman info
 ```

 I ran the command and it resulted in two problems:
 1. I received a `ERRO[0000] unable to write system event: "write unixgram @0000d->/run/systemd/journal/socket: sendmsg: no such file or directory"` error
 1. The config file was not generated.

-A subsequent Google searchs revealed answers to both problems:
+Subsequent Google searches provided insight into both problems:
 1. As per [this GitHub thread](https://github.com/containers/podman/issues/4325), the error occured due to the lack of a systemd journal in WSL2.
 1. As of at least April 2020, podman [no longer generates config files](https://github.com/containers/podman/issues/5722)  in the user's home directory automatically.

+I found a Sept 10, 2020 [article](https://dev.to/bowmanjd/using-podman-on-windows-subsystem-for-linux-wsl-58ji) by Jonathan Bowman that seemed to have some promising solutions, so I began implementing.
+(A reminder for the readers now since the authors' names are close enough that I even started to forget who was who when I was writing: Baude == older article that didn't seem accurate anymore, Bowman == newer blog that seemed to have fixes).

-#### Problem 1: Solving the systemd problem
+#### Problem 1: Missing runtime storage folder
-I solved the systemd error by following this Sept 10, 2020 [article](https://dev.to/bowmanjd/using-podman-on-windows-subsystem-for-linux-wsl-58ji) by Jonathan Bowman.
+Ironically, the first problem I fixed was one I didn't even know that I had: a missing runtime folder due to the lack of systemd on WSL2.

-Due to the lack of systemd, we need to provide a folder for podman to use for temporary files.
+Since systemd won't auotmatically create the folder and set the XDG_RUNTIME_DIR, we need to check and provide a folder for temporary files ourselves.

 Following Bowman's advice, I added the following to my `~/.bashrc`:
 ```bash
 if [[ -z "$XDG_RUNTIME_DIR" ]]; then
   export XDG_RUNTIME_DIR=/run/user/$UID